Overseas Adventure Travel

 8. Accept the Weather

 Although no one can do anything about the weather, it’s amazing how much difference a good attitude can make.
 We have witnessed people work themselves into a frenzy over bad weather.
-It’s the tropics!
-Sometimes the weather is just lousy!
+It’s unpredictable in the tropics.
+Sometimes the weather is amazing, other times a cold front appears.
 We’ve also seen trips with horrible weather in which every single person said it was their best trip ever.
-Don’t let the weather ruin your trip!
+Don’t let the weather ruin your trip.
 Whatever hand Mother Nature deals you, accept it with gratitude.